boedavida/Quaternions_Py/README.md

 # Quaternions_Py
 Python 3 implementation of a class for quaternion arithmetic and use of quaternions for rotations.
-Numpy is required.
-The package unittest is required if running the test_quaternion_unittest.py file.

 Quaternions are an extension of the complex numbers.
 Whereas complex numbers have the form z = a + bi, quaternions have the form q = a + bi + cj +dk, where i, j, k = sqrt(-1), i^2 = j^2 = k^2 = ijk = -1, and of course a, b, c, and d are real numbers.